 There are many aspects of the print which are successful.
 I do wish I had worked a bit more around the mane giving it more contrast against the texture and colors of the tree.
 Still, this print will always have a special meaning for me.
 It reminds me of this great adventure during the Summer of 2017.
 Additionally, I learned so much about another way to approach reduction printmaking on the letterpress.
 Thank you Penland School of Craft for making this opportunity possible by offering this great class.
 Laura Baisden (www.campnevernice.com) is an amazing artist, printmaker, and teacher.
 I am so fortunate to have had this experience.
-This may sound a bit hokey, but it changed my life!

 I recently studied at the Penland School of Craft in the Blue Ridge Mountains of North Carolina.
 I took a Reduction Printing on Letterpress class taught by Laura Baisden, an amazing printmaker.
 The class was entitled ‘No Going Back’.
 Reduction printing allows for printing multiple colors while using one (or sometimes multiple) linoleum blocks.
 The first layer serves as a base for other color and image layers.
 Additionally, the first layer has fewer details.
 As more layers and colors are added, so too are more details.